Why travel to Costa Rica?

 If you want to avoid unpaved roads completely, this is possible as most main roads are now paved in Costa Rica.
 The best thing you can do is avoid Monteverde at all costs.

-5. Why not to travel to Costa Rica – The creepy crawlies
+5. The creepy crawlies

 While Costa Rica is home to some pretty cute wildlife, unfortunately, the good comes with the bad and the wildlife in Costa Rica also extends to creepy crawlies like mosquitoes, ants and sand flies.